kgyyyy/Models-for-social-compatibility/readme.md

-# Agent Models for Social Compatibility
+# Models for Social Compatibility

 **Code & Data for Training / Evaluating Social-Aware and Baseline Trajectory Prediction Models**

-> This repository provides two trajectory forecasting pipelines (a *social-aware* model and a *baseline* model) implemented on top of the **MTR (Motion TRansformer, https://github.com/sshaoshuai/MTR)** framework.
+> This repository provides a *social-aware* model and a *baseline* model implemented on top of the **MTR (Motion TRansformer, https://github.com/sshaoshuai/MTR)** framework.
 Both inherit the original MTR architecture and training utilities but are trained on *different curated datasets* emphasizing safety-critical, interaction-rich scenarios (e.g., braking and crash-risk situations).
 Installation, configuration, and launch procedures remain consistent with upstream MTR.

 ---